opentok/opentok-android-sdk-samples/README.md

 Testing the sample app
 ----------------------

-1. Import the project into Android Studio.
+1. Import the project into Android Studio or ADT.

    This project links to the opentok-android-sdk-2.4.0.jar file and the armeabi/libopentok.so or x86/libopentok.so file.
 These libraries are required to develop apps that use the OpenTok